 Example Formula

 So using the example above let’s talk through a basic sourdough recipe.
-For the purposes of keeping the math simple, we will start with 1000 gr of flour.
+For the purposes of keeping the math simple, we will start with 1,000 grams of flour.
 A formula with this amount of flour would be enough to make two good size loaves of bread.
 So remember, no matter how much flour is in the recipe that quantity of flour is going to be set at 100%.
 Now every other ingredient in your recipe is going to be calculated as a percentage in relation to the flour.

 Now, the next ingredient in the recipe is your water.
 The water can vary widely in the amounts, or the percentage, you would use in your recipe.
 You might go as low as 60% and you can go up very high into the 90%s or even up to 100% if you are using a lot of whole grains.
-For the purposes of talking through the example, we are going to set the water at 75% which is 750 gr.
+For the purposes of talking through the example, we are going to set the water at 75% which is 750 grams.
 This is a fairly standard percentage for a basic sourdough bread.

 Next up in the recipe is the starter.
 Now again, the amount of starter that goes into your bread dough can vary widely baker’s percentage wise.
 You could go as low as 5% and you can go up much higher than that.
 A smaller percentage of starter will require longer fermentation times but will also increase the flavor and acidity in your bread.
-I usually like to keep mine around 20% which would put the starter in this recipe at 200 gr.
+I usually like to keep mine around 20% which would put the starter in this recipe at 200 grams.

 The salt in a recipe typically stays around 2%.
 You can reduce that slightly to meet your own preferences, but 2% salt is very standard.
-So for this recipe that would put the salt at 20 gr.
+So for this recipe that would put the salt at 20 grams.

 Understanding Hydration

-You will often hear bakers refer to their loaves of bread or their recipe formulas in terms of the hydration percentage.
-They are referring to the water in their dough in regards to baker’s percentages.
-Sticking with our example above, you might hear a baker refer to this as a “75% hydration dough.”
-The reason this is often discussed, is the hydration of a dough is one of the major factors that contributes to the texture of your bread.
+This is important because the hydration of a dough is one of the major factors that contributes to the texture of the bread.
 Higher hydration doughs can lead to a more open crumb structure and a more moist final bread, but they are more difficult to handle.
 Lower hydration doughs tend to create a more closed structure bread, but are much easier to work with.

 The Sourdough Process